pgarner/pgarner.github.io/projects.md

 layout: page
 ---

-Including collaborations and alumni
+Including collaborations and alumni.
+All my SNSF funded projects are on the [SNSF P3](http://p3.snf.ch/person-547153-Garner-Philip) pages.

 # Current projects

-CTI 27674.1 PFES-ES
+NAST

+* [NAST](http://p3.snf.ch/Project-185010) is a follow up to MASS in which we will generalise that work to generic neural architectures.
+We aim to embed physiologically and statistically plausible components into standard deep learning architectures to bring them closer to true analogues of biological systems.
+It funds [Sibo](https://www.idiap.ch/~stong/) and [Alex](https://www.idiap.ch/~abittar/).

+DAHL

+* DAHL is a collaboration with Swisscom in which [Abbas](https://www.idiap.ch/~akhosravani/) and I evaluate state of the art in ASR for Swisscom's particular requirements.

+SHAPED

-* With Petr Motlicek and a "global industry partner", we aim to bring speech to consumer grade embedded systems.
+* With [Petr Motlicek](https://people.idiap.ch/pmotlic) and Logitech, we aim to bring speech to consumer grade embedded systems.
+Working with [Niccolò](https://nantonel.github.io/) and [Vincent](https://www.idiap.ch/~vpollet/).

+MASS

+* [MASS](http://p3.snf.ch/Project-165545) is "Multilingual Affective Speech Synthesis".
+It continues the work begun in SIWIS and SP2 by attempting to model the prosody of emotion.
+It funds [Bastian](https://www.idiap.ch/~bschnell/).

+# Previous projects

 DeepCharisma

 * Working with Olivier Bornet, John Antonakis and Dominic Rohner, we try to infer charisma using deep learning.

-MASS

-* MASS is "Multilingual Affective Speech Synthesis".
-It continues the work begun in SIWIS and SP2 by attempting to model the prosody of emotion.

 SUMMA

 * [SUMMA](http://www.summa-project.eu/) is an H2020 funded project on big data and multilingual speech processing.

-# Previous projects

 Swisscom